kiraitachi/PyShieldGUI/README.md

 Long time ago I bought a lifetime license for Hotspotshield.
 I wont go into details of what VPN services are more realiable :yawning_face:(NordVPN, Windscribe, IPVanish, etc), but at the time, I wasn't fond of subscriptions based licenses and a lifetime license seemed like a really good deal :money_mouth_face:.
 Back then no Linux support available (mid 2016), recently Hotspotshield was bought by Aura which added Linux support to their client :heart_eyes: :heart_eyes:.

 Sadly, almost all VPN clients I tried for Linux have no GUI support :confused:, which is fine for most of the cases, but sometimes its just a pain and want a seamless experience.
-Here is where KinuxShield is born :boom:, from the humble hands of a Cybersecurity Analyst that has limited knowledge on developing apps, but is a Linux lover ever since 2008 :nerd_face:.
+Here is where PyShieldGUI is born :boom:, from the humble hands of a Cybersecurity Analyst that has limited knowledge on developing apps, but is a Linux lover ever since 2008 :nerd_face:.

 ---